aws-samples/serverless-stream-processing-at-scale/3_DetectAnomalies/README.md

 	You can change the data window and performance of the algorithm by adjusting the following parameters: numberOfTrees, subSampleSize, timeDecay, and shingleSize.
 In this case, we have chosen to leave these parameters as their [default values][rcf-params].

 	Explore other built-in functions that you can apply to streaming data using Kinesis Analytics [here][kinesis-analytics-funcs].

+	> You'll also notice that Kinesis Analytics SQL refers to **Streams** and **Pumps**.
+The streams it is refering to are in-application streams, and pumps are continuous insert queries running that insert data from one in-application stream to another in-application stream.
+You can read more about Kinesis Analytics Streams and Pumps [here][kinesis-analytics-streams-pumps]

 1. Under the **Source** tab, you can see incoming records from **IngestStream**.